fpg1503/PaywallBlockList/README.md

 - IsAnalyze
 - Device-Information-Console

+# Facebook
+- Ads on the right hand side

 # Contributting
 - PRs/Issues are welcome
 - If there's a website with a lot of popup ads create an issue with the URL and I'll add them to this list